GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 Output: \_n4_brain_reg

 <a name="section-4-3-2"></a>
-#### 4.3.2 Tissue noise estimation by PCA
+#### 4.3.2 Non-brain tissue noise estimation by PCA
     a.
-Generate a tissue mask
+Generate a mask for non-brain tissues
     b.
-Extract the top 10 PCs from the masked brain tissues.
+Extract the top 10 PCs from the masked tissues.

 <a name="section-4-3-3"></a>
 #### 4.3.3 Nuisance regressions: 26 regressors ([Kai-HsiangChuang, et al., Neuroimage, 2019](https://www.sciencedirect.com/science/article/pii/S105381191832192X))